TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 + (Prepared) Opportunistic Thrust
 	+ Range: 2 meters.
 	+ Ignores weapon precision.
+	+ Choose a target.
+	+ Attack this target next time they move into or out of range.
 	+ Deals 14 damage.
 Potency bonus to damage is doubled for this attack.
-	+ Choose a target.
-	+ Attack this target next time they move into or out of range.

 ## Two-handed Sword
-+ Precision: ACU
++ Aptitude: Strength
 + Slash
 	+ Deals 28 damage.
 + Attack 2